fndomitrovic/update_arcgis_layers/README.md

 #### Helpful resources for building queries:
 1. ChatGPT
    - prompt with "Write an Overpass API query for [features] in [location]'
-   - helps with writing the correct syntax & identifying what features are tagged as in OSM
+   - helps with writing the correct syntax, identifying what features are tagged as in OSM, + using operators for complex queries
 2. [Overpass Turbo](https://overpass-turbo.eu/)
    - Overpass API web interface
    - View build queries & display queried data